Hyndburn (constituency): Constituency profile

-History and profile
+History

-A mostly Labour inclined seat (Note: In local elections to date), based around the East Lancashire town of Accrington, it also includes Clayton-le-Moors, Great Harwood, Oswaldtwistle, and Rishton in Hyndburn, as well as Haslingden in Rossendale.

 The seat was created in 1983, from parts of the former seats of Accrington and Clitheroe.
 In its ambit is much terraced (freehold) owner occupied housing and surrounding villages, that may have helped to win the constituency for a Conservative in 1983, by 21 votes.
 The Conservative majority in 1983 was the second smallest achieved by any party in a seat in the United Kingdom at that election, only being beaten by the Conservatives 7 vote majority in Leicester South In 1987, against the national trend, the Conservative vote share increased by 2.1% while Labour's vote share fell by 2.4%.
 Consequently, the Conservatives increased their majority to 2,220 votes, a higher majority than it achieved in 31 other seats.

 Labour won it in 1992, and chose a new candidate for 2010, Graham Jones, who was elected.
 Part of Labour's Red Wall, the seat was won by the Conservatives in 2019, with the twenty-four year old Tory candidate Sara Britcliffe ousting Jones with a swing of 9.9%.
 This was reversed in 2024, when Sarah Smith won it back for Labour.

 In January 1996, Hyndburn Conservatives deselected Hugh Neil, after a six-week investigation into alleged bogus claims that he made about his background.
 Neil claimed to have a doctorate from Manchester Business School and Harvard Business School, to have been an adviser to Keith Joseph, and to be a member of the Institute of Directors.
 He would have been the party's first black MP.

 Boundaries

+Historic

 1983–1997: The Borough of Hyndburn.

 1997–2024: The Borough of Hyndburn, and the Borough of Rossendale wards of Greenfield and Worsley.

 Following its review of parliamentary representation in Lancashire in the 2000s, the Boundary Commission made minor alterations to the existing Hyndburn constituency.
 Two Haslingden wards from Rossendale district had been added to the constituency in 1997.
 The Commission rejected a proposal to rename the constituency "Hyndburn and Haslingden", following the Assistant Commissioner's view that: